pretix/pretix-docs/docs/tutorial/organizer-account.md

 It is not necessary to touch all the settings displayed on this page.
-This is also true for most of the pages that we are going to visit for this tutorial. pretix is a very powerful tool offering lots of detailed adjustments and tweaks.
+This is also true for most of the pages that we are going to visit for this tutorial. pretix is a very powerful tool that offers many detailed adjustments and tweaks.
-This tutorial includes all the mandatory steps.
+This tutorial covers all the necessary steps for creating our shop.
 If a setting is not mentioned, then that means that it is not necessary to interact with that setting.

 Clicking the :btn:Save: button at the bottom of the page confirms our changes.